 The qualities of bamboo fabric presented on this website have been laboratory proven, and are available on request.
 The one exception is ‘bamboo cool’, whereby bamboo fabric keeps you unusually warm in the cold and cooler in hot weather.
 We have not yet found a laboratory test for this.
-In cold weather the cross sectional structure of the fiber traps warm air.
+In cold weather the cross-sectional structure of the fiber traps warm air.
 In the heat, the nature of the fabric is to keep you cool, it’s highly breathable.

 What are you doing to minimize environmental impact?

-The inherent natural growth pattern of bamboo, which requires no pesticides or fertilizers and has a massive yield per acre and is probably the most sustainable crop in the world, and the massively net positive carbon impact of the process as a whole (with the tree planting program) greatly reduces environmental impact. also our bamboo partner specializes in the research, development and application of new, Eco-friendly textiles.
+The inherent natural growth pattern of bamboo, which requires no pesticides or fertilizers and has a massive yield per acre and is probably the most sustainable crop in the world, and the massively net positive carbon impact of the process as a whole (with the tree planting program) greatly reduces environmental impact.
+In addition, our bamboo partner specializes in the research, development and application of new, Eco-friendly textiles.
 We adhere to ISO14000, an ethically principled environmental management standard (as well as the international quality management standard, ISO9000).

 Where is your bamboo grown?

 Our bamboo is grown in China.
-As bamboo becomes more popular we hope other countries will begin to grow bamboo specifically for fabrics.
+As bamboo becomes more popular, we hope other countries will begin to grow bamboo specifically for fabrics.

 What species of bamboo is used for your products?
 Where is it grown?

-The species of bamboo our yarn comes from is Phyllostachys pubescens – Moso bamboo.
+The species of bamboo our yarn comes from is Phyllostachys Pubescens – Moso bamboo.
 Our bamboo is grown principally in the Yunnan Province in China.
 Historically in the region, it’s most commonly grown for construction purposes and the edible bamboo shoots.

 What part of the bamboo plant is used to generate fibers?